Characterization of optimal carbon nanotubes under stretching and validation of the Cauchy-Born rule: Main results

 \begin{theorem}[Local stability of minimizers] There exist $\ell_0 \in \Nz$ and for each $\ell \ge \ell_0$ some $\mu^{\rm crit}_\ell > \mu^{\rm us}_\ell$ and $\eta_\ell >0$ only depending on $v_2$, $v_3$, and $\ell$ such that for all $\ell \ge \ell_0$ and for all $\mu \in [\mu_\ell^{\rm us},\mu_\ell^{\rm crit}]$ we have

 for any nontrivial perturbation $\tilde{\mathcal{F}} \in \mathscr{P}_{\eta_\ell}(\mu)$ of the configuration $\mathcal{F}_\mu^*$. \end{theorem}

-The theorem asserts that, under prescribed and small stretchings, local minimizers are periodic.
-In particular, they belong to the family $\mathscr{F}(\mu)$.
-This amounts to a validation of the Cauchy-Born rule in this specific setting.
-Especially, the result justifies the reduction of the $3n$-dimensional minimization problem $\min \{E(\mathcal{F}) | \ \mathcal{F} \in \mathscr{P}_{\eta_\ell}(\mu)\}$ to the two-dimensional problem \eqref{min2}.
+The theorem asserts that, under prescribed and small stretchings \PPP (i.e., the value of $L_m^\mu$ is prescribed), \EEE \PPP there exists a periodic strict-local minimizer $\mathcal{F}_\mu^*$ that belongs \EEE to the family $\mathscr{F}(\mu)$. \PPP In other words, given $\mu>\mu^{\rm us}$, the $\mu$-periodic configuration $\mathcal{F}_\mu^*$ is a local minimizer among configurations subject to the same macroscopic stretching, i.e., the atoms follow the macroscopic deformation.
+This can be seen as a validation of the Cauchy-Born rule in this specific setting. \EEE Especially, the result justifies the reduction of the $3n$-dimensional minimization problem $\min \{E(\mathcal{F}) | \ \mathcal{F} \in \mathscr{P}_{\eta_\ell}(\mu)\}$ to the two-dimensional problem \eqref{min2}.

 In the following statement we collect the main properties of the local minimizer.

 \begin{proposition}[Properties of minimizer] There exist $\ell_0 \in \Nz$ and for each $\ell \ge \ell_0$ an open interval $M^\ell$ only depending on $v_2$, $v_3$, and $\ell$, with $\mu^{\rm us}_\ell \in M^\ell$, such that: \begin{itemize} \item[1.]
 The mapping $\mu \mapsto E(\mathcal{F}_\mu^*) = E_{\rm min}(\mu)$ is smooth, strictly convex on $M^\ell$ and attains its minimum in $\mu_\ell^{\rm us}$.
 Particularly, $\frac{d^2}{d\mu^2} E_{\rm min}(\mu_\ell^{\rm us}) \ge cn$ for $c>0$ only depending on $v_2$, $v_3$. \item[2.]
 The lengths $\lambda^\mu_1,\lambda^\mu_2$ increase continuously for $\mu \in M^\ell$.
 In particular, we have $\lambda^\mu_1,\lambda^\mu_2>1$ for $\mu > \mu_\ell^{\rm us}$ and $\lambda^\mu_1,\lambda^\mu_2<1$ for $\mu < \mu_\ell^{\rm us}$. \item[3.]
 The angle $\alpha^\mu$ corresponding to $\lambda^\mu_1,\lambda^\mu_2$ given by the relations \eqref{eq: basic constraints} and \eqref{alphars} satisfies $\alpha^\mu \in (\alpha^{\rm ch}_\ell,\alpha^{\rm ru})$ for all $\mu \in M^\ell$. \item[4.]
 Whenever $v_2''(1) \neq 6v_3''(2\pi/3)$, the radius $\rho^\mu$ corresponding to $\lambda^\mu_1,\lambda^\mu_2$ given by relation \eqref{eq: basic constraints} is continuously increasing or decreasing for $\mu \in M^\ell$, respectively, depending on whether $v_2''(1) < 6v_3''(2\pi/3)$ or $v_2''(1) > 6v_3''(2\pi/3)$. \end{itemize}